schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 * How to make the mBot turn left and right
 * How to make the mBot go backwards
-* What is a varialbe and how to use it
+* What is a variable and how to use it
 * How to use an arithmetic operand

 ---

-In the last chapter we programed the mBot to move forwards for five seconds at speed 125 and then stop.
+In the last chapter we programmed the mBot to move forwards for five seconds at speed 125 and then stop.

 In this chapter we will continue building on the same program and we will add to the mBot the ability to turn as well, either left or right, and also move backwards.